KnowsCount/qiokian-example/README.md

     into `index.html`

 -   globally import the component in `App.vue` and use it.
-The component is in [components/figures.vue](./src/components/figures.vue)
+The component is in [@/components/figures.vue](./src/components/figures.vue).
+    An exeplar `App.vue` snippet is shown below:

+    ```js
+    import Figures from "@/components/figures.vue";
+    export default {
+    	components: {
+    		Figures
+    	}
+    };
+    ```

 ## 📈 Plans

--   Shishiro Botan (Model)
+-   Shishiro Botan Model (Anyone willing to help?)
+-   Fix lint issues

 ---

 Inspired by https://github.com/stevenjoezhang/live2d-widget.

-All forms of contribution are welcome, and yes, stars pls.
+All forms of contribution are welcome, and yes, stars please.